 Coach travel is the cheapest form of travel in the UK.
-The two main companies to run routes from most of the major cities to Cardiff is National Express and Megabus Both run direct services to Cardiff from London Heathrow.
-Both companies use Sophia Garden Bus Station as their main stop-off in Cardiff.
+The two main companies to run routes from most of the major cities to Cardiff are National Express and Megabus.
+Both run direct services to Cardiff from London Heathrow.
+Both companies use Sophia Gardens bus station as their main stop-off in Cardiff.

-Take the Heathrow Express train from Heathrow Airport into Paddington Station in London.
+Take the Heathrow Express train from Heathrow Airport to Paddington station in London.
 Trains leave every 15 minutes from all terminals at Heathrow to London.
 Once at Paddington, you'll take the train to Cardiff via Great Western Railway.
 On weekdays, the train to Cardiff from Paddington leaves every 30 minutes.

-A single journey from Heathrow to Cardiff will be £65–£205 and the journey time is two hours.
-You can buy tickets online (it’s cheaper in advance), or at the ticket office at the railway station in the airport.
+A single journey from Heathrow to Cardiff will be £65–£205, and the journey time is two hours.
+You can buy tickets online (it’s cheaper in advance) or at the ticket office at the railway station at the airport.

 Travelling from Bristol Airport

-Once at Bristol Temple Meads, the train service to Cardiff Central Railway Station runs every 30 minutes.
-A one-way ticket costs around £15.
+Once at Bristol Temple Meads, the train service to Cardiff Central train station runs every 30 minutes.

-The Bristol International Flyer also makes a stop at Bristol Bus Station, where you can catch the National Express coach service to Cardiff.
-Coaches run far less frequently than trains – around every two hours – and tickets cost around £10.
+The Bristol International Flyer also stops at Bristol bus station, where you can catch the National Express coach service to Cardiff.

 Travelling from Cardiff Airport